timothyckl/ST0503-BED/06 RESTful Web Services with Express & MySQL.md

 In the "Apply SQL Script to Database" page, select "Apply" and "Finish".

-Your new table can be vied in the "Schemas" tab under "furniture_store" and "Tables".
+Your new table can be viewed in the "Schemas" tab under "furniture_store" and "Tables".

 ![](https://i.imgur.com/OCCNDF3.png)